AndreWohnsland/CocktailBerry/readme.md

 This includes the password (if needed/wanted), the configuration and physical connections of your hardware (like GPIO pin connection and pump volume), the names of the logger and restricted access to some tabs.

 # Setting up the Maker

+The maker will work after installing all requirements, but you can make your own adjustments.

 ## Adding new Recipes or Ingredients